Martin-ITT/MS3-Code_Institute/Readme.md

 1. Select Create New app
 1. Provide name and your region and create the app
 1. Select Deploy tab and under deployment method select Connect to GitHub
-1. Find coresponding repository and select Connect
+1. Find corresponding repository and select Connect
-1. You can enable Automatic Deploys from coresponding branch
+1. You can enable Automatic Deploys from corresponding branch
 1. Secret variables from local env<span>.</span>py had to be added to Heroku config variables.
 This can be found under Settings tab - Reveal Config Vars
 1. Select Open app buton to run the app